 By the end of 2019, BEREC will complete its public report on the harmonised collection of data from both Authorised Undertakings and OTT operators.
-This report is considered a necessary first step before considering whether to proceed with a proposal for BEREC to develop "Guidelines on the collection of data from OTT service providers, including indicators and data definitions, enforcement of obligations to provide data and cooperation amongst NRAs in sharing of data when OTTs established in one Member State provide service in another".
+This report is considered a necessary first step before considering whether to proceed with a proposal for BEREC to develop "Guidelines on the collection of data from OTT service providers, including indicators and data definitions, enforcement of obligations to provide data and cooperation amongst NRAs in the sharing of data when OTTs established in one Member State provide service in another".

-The report will cover the types of data that it would be advantageous to collect, identify who to collect it from, and may develop some templates that should be checked with the providers of information.
+The report covers the types of data that it would be advantageous to collect, identifies who to collect it from, and may develop some templates that should be checked with the providers of information.

-This work follows from previous works carried out in 2016 (report on OTT services (BoR (16) 37), where BEREC assessed the potential to conduct a European benchmarking of OTT indicators and identified the need for the ECN/S Framework review to address the absence of legal competences for NRAs to seek information from providers of OTT services.
-Subsequently, in 2017 BEREC conducted an exchange with the European Commission and Eurostat regarding the urgent need for evidence that helps inform European policies (telecoms regulation, e-privacy, etc.) and national regulatory decisions in the development of over-the-top (OTT) communication services area.
+This work follows on from previous work carried out in 2016 (i.e. a report on OTT services (BoR (16) 37), in which BEREC assessed the potential to conduct a European benchmarking of OTT indicators and identified the need for the ECN/S Framework review to address the absence of legal provisions for NRAs to seek information from providers of OTT services.
+Subsequently, in 2017 BEREC conducted an exchange with the European Commission and Eurostat regarding the urgent need for evidence that helps to inform

+European policies (telecoms regulation, e-privacy, etc.) and national regulatory decisions in the development of over-the-top (OTT) communications services area.

 In 2020, BEREC will organise of a workshop where stakeholders can be consulted on the templates for data collection.
+The preparatory work for this workshop will be undertaken in three phases: